santhiprakash/ecomjunction/LAUNCH_SUMMARY.md

 4. Launch (Weeks 9-10)

 **What's the biggest risk?**
-Data migration from localStorage to Supabase
+Data migration from localStorage to Neon DB and implementing custom authentication

 **What's the biggest opportunity?**
 AI-powered product extraction is unique and valuable